 A spoof is an app created to look like the real one, such as the Chase Mobile app.
 It's like phishing, but it's done through an app.

-To avoid downloading a spoof app, always use the official app stores (the Amazon Appstore, the Apple App Store or Google Play) to download or update the Chase Mobile app, and make sure that JPMorgan Chase & Co. is the publisher.
+To avoid downloading a spoof app, always use the official app stores (the Apple App Store or Google Play) to download or update the Chase Mobile app, and make sure that JPMorgan Chase & Co. is the publisher.
 We scan the app stores periodically for spoof "Chase Mobile" apps and work to get them removed when we find them.